 Steam Methane Reformation (SMR) strips the Carbon atoms from Methane (CH4), creating CO2 and Hydrogen (H2).
 See Figure 3.
 It has been argued that ‘Blue’ Hydrogen generated by SMR could replace natural gas for heating and transport in a Hydrogen Economy.
 For example, ‘H21’ project in the North of England proposes to extract natural gas from the North Sea oil fields, convert it to Hydrogen by SMR at facilities on the UK coast, inject the Hydrogen into the National Transmission System (NTS = the ‘gas grid’) and pump the CO2 back into empty oil/gas wells, to be sequestered under the sea (‘Carbon Capture and Storage’ – CCS).

-In a ‘net zero’ Carbon scenario, all natural gas used by the nation would have to be replaced by Blue (or Green) Hydrogen and 100% of the CO2 generated by SMR would have to be captured and stored.
+In the ‘net zero’ Carbon scenario, all natural gas used by the nation will have to be replaced by Blue (or Green) Hydrogen and 100% of the CO2 generated by SMR will have to be captured and stored.
 It is questionable whether CCS technology can achieve the necessary level of storage fidelity, with many predictions that significant leakage of CO2 is likely in large-scale CCS schemes .
 Since there are no existing large scale carbon capture facilities in the UK, there is also an important question of whether this technology could be rolled-out in-time for full-scale deployment for the entire UK energy system, by 2030, 2040 or even 2050.

 Hydrogen has a significantly lower energy content per unit volume (10.8 MJ/m3 ) than Methane (35.8 MJ/m3 ) , see Fig. 3.
 The factor of 35.8/10.8 = 3.3 means that transferring the same amount of energy to consumers through the NTS using Blue Hydrogen instead of Methane, at the same transmission pressure, would require most gas pipes in the system to carry 3.3 times higher volume flow rate of gas.
 To do this they would need 3.3 times larger flow area or 1.8 times larger internal diameter.
 It is not simply a matter of using the existing gas grid and pumping Hydrogen instead of Methane.
 The entire gas grid would have to be replaced by pipes with 3.3 times the capacity.
 This problem is recognised by the H21 project, which plans to install an extensive network of new Hydrogen gas mains across the North of England .

 It is difficult to compare the energy efficiency of Blue Hydrogen with electricity because of the fundamental inefficiencies of converting chemical into mechanical/electrical energy in a power station.
 One fair comparison is shown in figure 4 below.
 On the right is the pathway for creating Blue Hydrogen from 100 kWh of Methane by SMR; compressing and transporting it in a lorry, and converting it to electricity to propel the vehicle.
 Accounting for all the energy losses in the process chain, 29kWh would be available at the wheels of the vehicle.
-On the left of figure 4 is the pathway for using the same 100kWh of methane to generate ‘clean electricity’ in a Combined Cycle Gas Turbine, CCGT, (as used in modern gas-fired power stations), then transmitting the electricity via the grid and using it to power a battery electric vehicle.
-In this case 44kWh would be available at the wheels of the vehicle.
+On the left of figure 4 is the pathway for using the same 100kWh of methane to generate ‘clean electricity’ in a Combined Cycle Gas Turbine, CCGT, (as used in modern gas-fired power stations), then transmitting the electricity via the grid and using it to power an ERS lorry.
+In this case 49kWh would be available at the wheels of the vehicle.
 Both processes would require capturing and sequestering the CO2 to make them ‘clean’ (zero carbon).

 2 Direct Electrification